 At the bottom of water inlet and outlet, the water level in the experimental flume can be determined by pressure measurement.
 To investigate the hydraulic jump in a supercritical flow, a nozzle is attached at the water inlet into the experimental flume.
 Using a syringe, water can be sprayed onto the water surface as a point-like exciter and the wave propagation can be observed.

 The accessory HM 250.11 is positioned easily and securely on the worktop of the HM 250 base module.
 Via RFID technology the accessories are automatically identified, the appropriate GUNT software is loaded and an automatic system configuration is performed.
 The intuitive user interface guides through the experiments and displays the measured values graphically.
+For tracking and evaluation of the experiments, up to 10 external workstations can be used simultaneously using the local network via LAN connection.
 The base module supplies the water and is used to adjust the flow rate.
 The base module is also used to measure the flow rate and pressure.